40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-inbound-connections.md

 - Name: A name for this VIP
 - External IP address/range: The frontend IP configured on the Azure Load Balancer for this service
 - Internal IP address/range: The internal IP of the service or internal Azure Load Balancer used to load balancer multiple servers
-- Port Forwarding: The port used for the service.
-If this option is not enabled outbound connectivity might be impacted as the FortiGate will translate outbound connection to the External IP address which is causes Azure to drop this packet
+- Port Forwarding: The port used for the service e.g. port 80.

+***CAVEAT:***** If this option is not enabled outbound connectivity might be impacted as the FortiGate will translate outbound connection to the External IP address which is causes Azure to drop this packet.**

 <p align="center">
   <img width="500px" src="../images/inbound-fgt-vip.png" alt="fortigate vip">